 How to Start an LLC: State by State

-We’ve put together guides for how to register an LLC in every U.S. state.
+We’ve put together guides on registering an LLC in every U.S. state.
 Click your state below to get instructions specific to that state.
-Otherwise, keep reading and we’ll talk about the general set of steps that goes into LLC registration in every state.
+Otherwise, keep reading, and we’ll talk about the general steps that go into LLC registration in every state.

 Frequently Asked Questions

-We’ve put together a list of the most common questions folks have when they want to start an LLC in their state.
+We’ve compiled a list of folks’ most common questions when they want to start an LLC in their state.

 How much does it Cost to Start an LLC?

-The costs for an LLC vary from state to state, with two separate costs for each: the initial filing fee, and the recurring fee.
+The costs for an LLC vary from state to state, starting as low as $50 to as much as $900, with two separate costs for each: the initial filing fee and the recurring fee.
 Most states have an annual recurring fee, while some are bi-annual.
 We’ve broken down the costs for the initial filing and recurring filing fees for each state in the table below.